 Award(s) will be issued each year provided a suitable applicant can be identified.
 Fellowships will be $2500.
 Fellowship dollars must be used by the recipient to help further their professional development as a future leader.
-Example programs include, but are not limited to, the Great Lakes Leadership Academy and the National Conservation Leadership Program.
+Example programs include, but are not limited to, the Great Lakes Leadership Academy, the Great Lakes Regional Fellowship and the National Conservation Leadership Institute.
 Students are encouraged to suggest additional leadership training opportunities to be considered by the selection committee.
 Travel in support of disciplinary-specific conferences is not appropriate.
 Students must confirm acceptance of this award to the Chair of the Selection Committee prior to release of funding, including acknowledging donor support of the fellowship through a written letter to the respective donor.
 Recipients are expected to acknowledge funding support from the Theodore Roosevelt Fellowship when appropriate (e.g., research presentations, publications, dissertations, theses).

 - Must be nominated by a MSU faculty member to be considered.

 - Must be an active student in pursuit of an advanced degree in any college or program at MSU.

 - Must be interested in acquiring leadership skills relevant to enhancing the sustainability and conservation of fish, water, wildlife, and habitat from local to global scales.